MicrosoftDocs/security/compass/protect-against-ransomware.md

 - Easier for your organization to recover from an attack without paying the attackers.

 >[!Note]
->While restoring many or all enterprise systems is a difficult endeavor, the alternative of paying an attacker for a recovery key and then using tools written by attackers to recover systems and data is a much worse option..
+>While restoring many or all enterprise systems is a difficult endeavor, the alternative of paying an attacker for a recovery key and then using tools written by attackers to recover systems and data is a much worse option.
 >

 ### Phase 2.
 Prevent a ransomware attacker from getting broad access to resources in your environment